kmaaallen/simon-game/documentation/logic.md

 </code></pre>

 #### User Interface
-1) The game display should show 'Ready' when power is ON (i.e powerStatus is true)
+1) The game display should show 'Ready' when power is ON (i.e powerStatus is true).
-2) The game display should show '' (i.e. nothing) when power is OFF (powerstatus = false)
+2) The game display should show '' (i.e. nothing) when power is OFF (powerstatus = false).

 First I had to add an event listener to recognise when the power button was pressed.<br>
 Then I had to check if power was ON or OFF.<br>